Chapter 5 here ... Chapter 7 here

 ‘This Aliya – what conversation would someone that age have to offer?’

-‘Well, I think you were a bit quick going north with Miss Heathrow when Anya was still technically your fiancee but it did seem to be on its last legs, from what I could observe.
-It certainly needed a kick start.’
+‘Well, I think you were a bit quick going north with Miss Heathrow when Anya was still technically your fiancee but it did seem to be on its last legs from what I could observe.
+You got my messages about Ksenia so there’s not much point me repeating those.’

-‘Aliya wants to go over some documents for America tomorrow … at my place.’
+‘Aliya wants to go over some documents for America tomorrow at my place … she’s going over there to live.’

 ‘There are good nights and bad nights.’